crazyrabbitLTC/supa-saas/instructions/security-implementation-plan.md

 5. **Rate Limiting**: Client-side rate limiting can be bypassed - server-side implementation needed. ✅ FIXED

-6. **Code Organization**: Duplicated code in permission checks and authentication logic should be refactored. 🔄 IN PROGRESS
+6. **Code Organization**: Duplicated code in permission checks and authentication logic should be refactored. ✅ FIXED

 By addressing these issues, we will significantly improve the security posture of our application while enhancing maintainability and error resilience.